 Rituals to Celebrate Lughnasadh / Lammas

-As the Wheel of The Year turns, we find ourselves nearing the first harvest of the season, which commences with the joyous celebration of Lughnasadh, also known as Lammas, or, the “Feast of Bread” and the “Feast of Grain Mother”.
-It is a time of year filled with abundance and gratitude and a time where we can wholeheartedly embrace the abundant harvest that has been purposefully seeded, nurtured and cared for throughout the past months.
+As the Wheel of The Year continues its turn, we find ourselves nearing the first harvest of the season, which commences with the joyous celebration of Lughnasadh, also known as Lammas, or, the “Feast of Bread” and the “Feast of Grain Mother”.
+It is a time of year filled with abundance and gratitude and a time where we can wholeheartedly embrace the abundant harvest that has been purposefully seeded, nurtured, and cared for throughout the past months.

 Lughnasadh holds a significant place among the 8 Sabbats or High Holidays that form the Celtic Wheel of the Year.
 It beautifully marks the cross-quarter time between the Summer Solstice (Litha) and the Fall Equinox (Mabon).